Boothbay Harbor Area Activities for Everyone

 Boothbay Harbor is ideally situated as a base for exploring the midcoast region.
 Plan to stay a while - there is some great exploring to do.

-- If you travel south, stop in busy Wiscasset for the interesting shops, visit Castle Tucker and Nickels-Sortwell House museums.
+- If you travel south, stop in busy Wiscasset for the interesting shops, visit Castle Tucker, the Nickels-Sortwell House and Musical Wonder House museums.

 - Historic Bath and the Maine Maritime Museum are a great day-trip destination.

-- Our rocky coastline offers few sandy beaches, but Popham State Beach and Reid State Park are on peninsulas south of Bath.
+- Our rocky coastline offers few sandy beaches, but Popham Beach State Park and Reid State Park are on peninsulas south of Bath.

 - Brunswick has a lively Maine Street, great restaurants, the Maine State Music Theather and Bowdoin College.